WORKSHOP 03 · APRIL 25, 2026

 IoT ↔ standards mapping

-📄 IoT Lesson Template
+📄 Two-Node Lesson Template

 NGSS-aligned, customizable

-You just programmed a physical
+You just built a two-node IoT system

-and verified the results like an engineer.
+and verified it like an engineer.

-Your students can do this too.
+Your students can do this too —

 CRAFT PD Series · UCF DRACO Lab & School of Teacher Education